VS Code’s background

-According to an interview with Steven Van Eycken, one of the original developers of Visual Studio Code (VS Code), VS Code transpired when a group of developers began to wonder what would happen if software development was done in the browser.
+According to an interview with Steven Van Eycken, one of the original developers of Visual Studio Code (VS Code), VS Code transpired when a group of developers tried to move software development inside the browser.
 Their hope was that software development would be faster, simpler, and language agnostic.
 Microsoft ended up funding the project, and VS Code was born.
 VS Code’s initial release was on April 29, 2015.

-Today, Visual Studio and VS Code exist as separate programs with different developers and licenses.
+Today, Visual Studio and VS Code exist as separate programs with different developers, licenses, and communities.
 However, it is a common misconception that they are the same program.
 Put simply, the difference between Visual Studio and VS Code is that VS Code is an editor while Visual Studio is an IDE.

 Visual Studio (full version) is a “full-featured” and “convenient” development environment.